 How did you become interested in social factors and health?
 My primary interests and professional endeavors are in health.
 Allopathic medicine is exceptional for acute care and even addressing chronic issues, but factors further upstream may have an equally if not more significant effect on our health.
-Social factors must be researched and understood in order for it to be addressed successfully.
+Social factors must be researched and understood in order for them to be addressed successfully.

 Read more about Ben Culp